APCSPrinciples/LED_IOT/README.md

 ### Step 2: Connect to your Scratch program from another computer
 On your partners computer or smartphone, open a browser and enter the URL: [http://s4a.cat/android/index.html](http://s4a.cat/android/index.html).
 You'll need to enter the IP address you made a note of, that is the IP address of the computer that is connected to the Arduino.
 Enter the IP address in the browser window and click *Connect*.
 ![](IOT1half.png)
-Then, check the box labeled *remote pad*
+Then, check the box labeled *Remote Pad*
 ![](IOT2.png)
 Click somewhere in the remote pad
 ![](IOT3.png)